makrai/notes/lotfian19-msp-podcast.md

     in real-time, stopping the evaluation when their performance drops below an acceptable threshold, as proposed in our previous study [18]
 * proof-of-concept experiments that demonstrate that
-  * cross-corpus emotion classification along with crowdsource-based annot can be effectively used to build naturalistic emotional database with balanced emotional content, reduced cost and reduced manual labor
+  * cross-corpus emotion classification along with crowdsource-based annotation can be effectively used to build naturalistic emotional database with balanced emotional content, reduced cost and reduced manual labor
   * building affective databases using media content was prev explored [17]
     * we: machine learning algorithms to retrieve audio clips with balanced emo
       * natural stimuli with wider spectrum of emotions
-  * We study different information retrieval methods in the context of emotion detection and compare their performances.
+  * We study different information retrieval methods in emotion detection and compare their performances.
 The proposed approach relies on
   * automatic algorithms to post-process podcasts and a
   * cost effective annotation process, which make it possible to scale
 * from the Conclusion